9 Cheese Experiences You Need to Have in Wisconsin

 People call Wisconsinites cheese-obsessed, but we don’t really think about it like that.
-For us, easy access to literally the best cheeses in the country — and the world — is a given, and often something we take for granted.
-But once you've lived here and then go somewhere else, it's like cheese detox.
-You not only miss it, but you realize how lucky you were to live in this dairy product wonderland.
-In fact, the siren song of squeaky cheese curds might even be the thing that draws you back home.
+For us, easy access to literally the best cheeses in the country — and the world — is a given and often something we take for granted.
+But once you’ve lived here and then go somewhere else, it’s like cheese detox.
+You miss it and realize how lucky you were to live in this dairy product wonderland.
+The siren song of squeaky cheese curds might even be the thing that draws you back home.

 Want to experience cheese like a Wisconsinite?
 From award-winning cheese in our gas stations to hours-old curds at our grocery store, here are just a few of the ways that you can indulge in cheese like a true Wisconsin native: